utsaslab/pebblesdb/README.md

 throughput, and incurs a penalty for small range queries on fully compacted key-value stores.
 PebblesDB achieves **6x** the write throughput of RocksDB, while providing similar read throughput, and performing 50% lesser IO.
 Please see the paper for more details.

+If you would like to run MongoDB with PebblesDB as the storage engine, please check out [mongo-pebbles](https://github.com/utsaslab/mongo-pebbles), a modification of the mongo-rocks layer between RocksDB and MongoDB.
 ___

 ### Dependencies